 Also unveiled were two new “critic” television spots, boasting the most favourable of what film pundits had to say.
 Though these provide a fairly superficial cross-section of analysis, I can’t help but be jazzed up seeing thrilling footage interspersed with glowing praise.

-Sink your teeth into some of the excerpts and new clips below and be sure to check back for our very own review of The Dark Knight Rises this Friday.
+Sink your teeth into some of the excerpts and a new TV spot below and be sure to check back for our very own review of The Dark Knight Rises this Friday.

 Few blockbusters have borne so heavy a burden of audience expectation as Christopher Nolan’s final Batman caper, and the filmmaker steps up to the occasion with a cataclysmic vision ofGothamCityunder siege in “The Dark Knight Rises.”
 Running an exhilarating, exhausting 164 minutes, Nolan’s trilogy-capping epic sends Batman to a literal pit of despair, restoring him to the core of a legend that questions, and powerfully affirms, the need for heroism in a fallen world.
 If it never quite matches the brilliance of 2008′s “The Dark Knight,” this hugely ambitious action-drama nonetheless retains the moral urgency and serious-minded pulp instincts that have made the Warner’s franchise a beacon of integrity in an increasingly comic book-driven Hollywood universe.